 The course reserves collection consists of print and media items available for checkout at the circulation desk on the first floor of the library, and electronically stored materials accessible from personal computers with Internet access and Adobe Acrobat Reader software.
 The collection provides short-term access to materials in support of current courses offered at MSU.
 Reserve items circulate for shorter periods of time to ensure access to all students in the class.
 Materials are placed on reserve on a semester basis at the request of the faculty and include materials from the circulating collection, materials belonging to the faculty, and electronic files.
 Since it is the purpose of the Libraries' collections to supplement and augment the curriculum, textbooks adopted for class use are generally not purchased for addition to this collection.
 Instructors may place personal copies of text books on course reserve.

-Faculty are responsible for ensuring that materials placed on reserve for their classes meet the criteria of Fair Use as defined by Section 107 of the U.S. Copyright Act of 1976 (see Guidelines for Classroom Copying of Books and Periodicals).
+Faculty are responsible for ensuring that materials placed on reserve for their classes meet the criteria of Fair Use as defined by Section 107 of the U.S. Copyright Act of 1976).

 Materials from the collection may also be placed in the permanent reserves collection.
 This collection includes materials subject to high temporary demand across disciplines or courses (such as style guides, atlases, and manuals), or materials difficult to obtain and in high current demand (such as public review drafts for municipal or university projects).
 Placement on permanent reserve is not common and decisions for including material in this category will be made by the Collection Development Librarian in consultation with appropriate liaison librarians.